camgunz/d2k/doc/style_guide.md

 ### Header Defines

-The `__` prefix is reserved for compiler defines; do not use it for headers, for example, instead of:
+The `__` prefix is reserved for compiler defines; do not use it for headers.
+For example, instead of:

     #ifndef __P_MOBJ_H__
     #define __P_MOBJ_H__